siberiacancode/mock-config-server/README.md

           {
             entities: {
               headers: {
-                // 'name-header' is 'Dmitriy' or 'Nursultan'
+                // 'name-header' is 'Dmitriy'
                 'name-header': {
                   checkMode: 'equals',
-                  value: ['Dmitriy', 'Nursultan']
+                  value: 'Dmitriy'
                 },
                 // check for 'equals' if descriptor not provided
                 role: 'developer'